Kattusite/linguistics-db/src/lingdb/transform/transformations.md

 ## Others

-Those are the currently supported qureies.
+Those are the currently supported queries.
 What about new ones I'd have _liked_ to add?

 - x Equals Str